How much RAM do I need? Here's how to know

 How much RAM you need for basic computing: 8GB

-When it comes to everyday computing tasks like browsing the web, watching streaming content or using word processors, 8GB of RAM is the bare minimum you’ll want.
-This amount of memory should allow you to have multiple tabs open and let you switch between them without significant performance degradation.
+For everyday computing tasks like browsing the web, watching streaming content or using word processors, 8GB of RAM is the bare minimum you’ll want.
+This amount of memory should allow you to keep multiple tabs open and switch between them without significant performance degradation.
 You can even get away with some light photo or video editing with 8GB of RAM, though you’d likely be in for some lengthy load times.

 Gaming with only 8GB of RAM in your system can be a dicey proposition.
 Yes, there are many games — including modern titles — that run perfectly fine with 8GB of memory.
-But if you want to play something demanding like The Division 2, which requires 11.3GB of RAM, 8GB simply won’t cut it.
+But if you want to play something demanding like Cyberpunk 2077, which requires 16GB of RAM, 8GB simply won’t cut it.
 You’re better off streaming games from services like GeForce Now or Xbox Game Pass on PC if you only have 8GB of RAM.

 How much RAM most people need: 16GB

-16GB is what I personally recommend to anyone asking how much RAM they need.
+16GB is what I recommend to anyone asking how much RAM they need.
 Why?
-Because this amount of memory gives people enough headroom for standard tasks and is well-suited for modern games.
+This amount of memory gives you enough headroom for standard tasks and is well-suited for modern games.
 Even if you have multiple open tabs while playing a resource-intensive title, 16GB won’t hold you back.
 Amateur creatives using programs like Adobe Photoshop or Premiere Pro can get away with 16GB of memory, but professionals will probably want more.

 My rig packs 32GB of RAM and I’ve yet to utilize more than 16GB of it at once.
 Granted, the most I do is play games while keeping a couple of tabs open, but that's fairly standard for most people.
 Not many folks are playing games while simultaneously browsing 30 sites and watching Netflix.
 If you want a good amount of headroom for gaming and average productivity, you can't go wrong with 16GB of RAM.